Migration trends (1/)

 How many foreigners live in Lithuania?

 A foreigner is a person who does not possess Lithuanian citizenship.
 This group of people is comprised of EU citizens, non-EU citizens and stateless persons.
+In 2023, there were approximately 222,000 foreigners residing in Lithuania.

 Read more